basilfx/Sensor-Community-Enclosure/README.md

 * The `images/` folder contains several pictures of the assembled sensor.

 ## Instructions
-Assembly and flashing instructions can be found in [Instructions.md](Instructions.md).
+Printing, assembly and flashing instructions can be found in [Instructions.md](Instructions.md).

 ## License